Lawrence F. Walker

 Member

 Lawrence F. Walker is a member of Cozen O'Connor's Subrogation and Recovery Department.
-Larry primarily investigates and prosecutes cases involving fire, water, and construction defects resulting in significant property damage and losses.
+Larry investigates and prosecutes recovery cases involving fire, water, construction defects, inland marine, maritime, and transportation cases resulting in significant property damage and losses.
+Larry is admitted to practice law in multiple state and federal courts across the Northeast.
 Where third-party tortfeasors are responsible and meaningful opportunities for recovery exist, Larry prosecutes claims in an effort to recover the monies paid for repairs, emergency expenses, damaged personal and business property, and lost income.
-Larry has tried numerous such cases to verdict and arbitration awards during his years of practice.
+Larry has tried numerous cases to verdict and arbitration awards during his years of practice.

-Larry also represents contractors and builders in condominium transition and defense matters involving allegations of construction defects.
-Larry's experience as a plaintiff's attorney provides a unique perspective for his defense clients.
+Larry also represents contractors, builders and developers in both plaintiff and defense matters involving allegations of construction defects.

 Larry received his Bachelor of Science from Penn State University in 1993.
-Larry received his J.D. in 2001 from Rutgers University School of Law in Camden while working full-time as a claims handler for a prominent insurer.
+Larry received his J.D. from Rutgers University School of Law in Camden while working full-time as a claims handler for a prominent insurer.
+Larry is a “lifer” having been with the subrogation department at Cozen O'Connor since becoming an attorney more than 20 years ago.

 Experience